Free School Meals

 Pupils who receive Free School Meals due to transitional protection arrangements do not qualify for this funding.
 Please refer to the ‘Free School Meals’ section above for further information.

+Families are only entitled to claim once per child, per school year.
 Payments will be issued based on automated eligibility checks and these checks will be carried out on a regular basis.
 The payment will normally be made in to your bank account, we may need to contact you to obtain this information.

 How do I apply for free school meals and the uniform grant?